 Thames Boat Trip - Maidenhead to Windsor

 The cruise leaves Maidenhead and takes you along “Millionaires’ Row”, home to a host of famous people, before passing through the Bray and Boveney Locks, Oakley Court, Monkey Island, Windsor Racecourse and Windsor Castle.
+It is one of the best Windsor boat trips.

 Advanced online bookings are available with a luxury afternoon tea.
 Light refreshments are available throughout the journey onboard, as well as bar and toilet facilities.